‘Game Of Thrones’ Season 7: Iain Glen On Jorah’s Mortality, Love Problems

 Warning: This article may contain Game of Thrones Season 7 spoilers.

-Iain Glen may be best known in the U.S. for playing Jorah Mormont on Game of Thrones, but he’s equally recognized for his long-running series Jack Taylor in the U.K. The entire crime series has just hit Acorn TV in America, so Vanity Fair chatted with the Scottish actor about his role as a former Irish Garda Síochána officer, and–of course–took the opportunity to ask him about Jorah ahead of Game of Thrones Season 7.
+Iain Glen may be best known in the U.S. for playing Jorah Mormont on Game of Thrones, but he’s equally recognized for his long-running series, Jack Taylor, in the U.K. The entire crime series has just hit Acorn TV in America, so Vanity Fair chatted with the Scottish actor about his role as a former Irish Garda Síochána officer, and, of course, took the opportunity to ask him about Jorah ahead of Game of Thrones Season 7.

 Because Jack Taylor is a bit of a ladies’ man, Glen discussed how Game of Thrones fans seem to feel sorry for poor Jorah, who never seems to get the girl.

 “Yeah, it’s sweet, the fan reactions,” he said.
 “I think that they wish Jorah well, and I think they wish he would—that he deserves physical love in return or something.
 I don’t know.
 I mean, the male fans react a little differently.
 But there is a certain female fan where maybe they see themselves in the story, and as long as you’re failing as Jorah, you’re maybe still more available for them in a funny way.
 Jack is a polar opposite in that he will get himself into terrible sexual pickles all the time, and is always doing very inappropriate things like having sex with the major suspect and that sort of stuff.
 He goes there without thinking and then ponders it afterwards, and Jorah ponders it too much, I think.
 Not that Jorah’s ever going to get it.
 Well, he might.
 Who knows?”

-The magazine also noted Jorah’s thread-bare duds, which he’s been wearing since he first appeared on Game of Thrones.
+The magazine also noted Jorah’s threadbare duds, which he’s been wearing since he first appeared on Game of Thrones.
 Glen said the limited wardrobe works for his character.

 “They found it for me, a costume that just felt right,” he said.
 “I don’t know.
 It just felt like it belonged and belonged to him.”